 - Ctrl Left-mouse & Drag moves the view around.
-If this is a too slow and jerky: - Select $\mathsf{Edit} \to \mathsf{Preferences} \ldots$ from Coot's menu-bar - Select the "Maps" toolbutton on the left - Select the "Dragged Map" notebook tab. - Select "No" in the "Active Map on Dragging" window - Click "OK" in the "Preferences" window
+If this is a too slow and jerky: - Select Edit \rightarrow Preferences... from Coot's menu-bar - Select the "Maps" toolbutton on the left - Select the "Dragged Map" notebook tab. - Select "No" in the "Active Map on Dragging" window - Click "OK" in the "Preferences" window

-Now the map is recontoured at the end of the drag, not at each step3.
+Now the map is recontoured at the end of the drag, not at each step2.

 Another, additional way to make the movements faster is to change the number of steps for the "Smooth Recentering".
 Again you find this in the "Preferences" (Preferences \rightarrow General \rightarrow Smooth Recentering).
-Change the "Number of Steps" from the default 80 to something smaller, e.g. 20.
+Change the "Number of Steps" (the default is 40) to something smaller, e.g. 20.